JuliaDecisionFocusedLearning/ImplicitDifferentiation.jl/docs/src/faq.md

 The last and most tricky situation is when your forward mapping returns multiple outputs, but you only care about some of their derivatives.
 Then, you need to group the objects you don't want to differentiate into a "byproduct" `z`, returned alongside the actual output `y`.
+This way, derivatives of `z` will not be computed: the byproduct is considered constant during differentiation.

-The signatures will look slightly different:
+The signatures of your functions will need to be be slightly different from the previous cases:

 ```julia
 forward(x, arg1, arg2; kwarg1, kwarg2) = (y, z)
 conditions(x, y, z, arg1, arg2; kwarg1, kwarg2) =  c
 ```

+See the examples for a demonstration.

-This trick is mainly useful when the solution procedure creates objects such as Jacobians, which we want to reuse when computing or differentiating the conditions.
+This is mainly useful when the solution procedure creates objects such as Jacobians, which we want to reuse when computing or differentiating the conditions.
 In that case, you may want to write the conditions differentiation rules yourself.
 A more advanced application is given by [DifferentiableFrankWolfe.jl](https://github.com/gdalle/DifferentiableFrankWolfe.jl).

-Keep in mind that derivatives of `z` will not be computed: the byproduct is considered constant during differentiation.

 ## Modeling tips